snowman-repos/book/project_managers/README.md

 Whether you already have basic functional specifications put together or not, you need to come into the meeting with as much useful information as possible.

+Step 1: Develop the project goals and deliverables Defining these elements will drive the decisions you must make for staffing the project and developing the project plan.
+Write them down and validate your definitions with the project owners (whoever justified and initiated the project).